 Nosema forms spores inside the digestive tract of adult bees.
 It is, basically, bee diarrhea.
 It causes bees to defecate inside or down the front of the hive, which spreads the disease more.

-Healthy, well-fed hives with young queens are less likely to get nosema.
-Fumagillin is a drug that can be used on young or overwintering hives.
+Healthy, well-fed hives with young queens are less likely to get Nosema.
+The drug Fumagillin can be used on young or overwintering hives.

 Paralysis